xiaohan2012/daily-reading/week-plans/apr-16.md

 - [ ] why the difference between condmat and grqc?

 - edge_dag: maybe good when the edge order is given

+# Thursday

+meeting feedback

+- for closure, show the shortest path
+- greedy:
+  - some example
+  - why with the same timestamp?
+- understand the proofs